gpratte/texastoc-client-v6/README.md

 * _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

 ## Branches
+###  step-09-determine-current-game
+Determine the current game for the season.
+Since there can only be one game for a season that is not finalized then that is the current game.
+If no game is unfinalized the use the game with the most recent date.

 ### step-08-top-level-set-seasonId
 Set the season Id on top level league component.